 CARCHEX Warranty Complaints

-If you perform a brief internet search, you will find a notable amount of highly negative reviews of the service provided by CARCHEX.
-Several customers have issued CARCHEX complaints regarding refund policy and bad service during the claims process.
+If you perform a brief internet search, you’ll find a high number of negative CARCHEX reviews.
+Several customers have complained about the company’s refund policy and bad service during the claims process.
 Here are a few examples of complaints filed against CARCHEX:

 “I pay $170+ a month and have had my truck in the shop twice since I’ve had the policy.
 They denied the first claim that my mechanic put in, and the second claim my mechanic also put in they denied covering 95 percent.”